What does “musume” mean in Japanese?

 - 良 : a kanji character used to mean ‘well‘, ‘good’, or such in Japanese.

-These two kanji parts tell us that “musume” literally means a good woman or girl in Japanese.
-This literal interpretation is not completely in line with the meanings, but still very understandable, I think.
-Probably, many fathers think that their daughters are good girls.
+From these two kanji parts, we can understand that musume literally means a good woman or girl in Japanese.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
+Many fathers think that their daughters are good girls.

-So far, I’ve explained the definition and meanings of “musume” together with its kanji character.
+So far, I’ve explained the definition and meanings of musume together with its kanji parts.
 Then, let me explain how to use it through the example sentences below.

 kanojo wa watashi no musume desu – 彼女は私の娘です (かのじょはわたしのむすめです)